mcgregorian1/personalWebsite/content/publication/Vinod_et_al_2022/index.md

 ---
-title: "Thermal sensitivity across forest vertical profiles: patterns, mechanisms, and ecological implications"
+title: "Thermal sensitivity across forest vertical profiles: patterns, mechanisms, and ecological implications [in review]"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here